-Given her extensive credits and impressive 60-year-plus career, it's safe to say that Judi Dench is a national treasure.
-But as well as her work in film, TV and theatre, she's also tried her hand at presenting work, and is taking us on an adventure around Borneo for her ITV programme.
+Given her extensive credits and impressive 60-year-plus career, it's safe to say that Dame Judi Dench is a national treasure.
+As well as having a thoroughly fascinating career in film, TV and theatre, the actor's ancestral history is seemingly just as interesting.

 Judi Dench's early career

 Judi began her professional acting career in the late fifties, predominantly in Shakespearean theatre.
 She appeared in productions such as Hamlet, Measure for Measure and Macbeth across the country as well as across the pond in Broadway.
 The actress then came to prominence towards the end of the sixties, when she was nominated for her first BAFTA for Best Actress for her portrayal as Terry in Talking To Strangers.

 Judi then continued to remain a staple part of the Royal Shakespeare Company while growing her success in other parts of theatre such as at the National Theatre, the Old Vic theatre and on Broadway.
 At this point, the actor was also beginning to star in more popular films such as the James Bond franchise, Shakespeare in Love and Tea with Mussolini.

 In more recent years, Judi is known for her work in credits such as Notes on a Scandal, alongside Cate Blanchett, Nine, Jane Eyre, My Week with Marilyn and many more.
 She also continued to appear in the James Bond films, working with both Pierce Brosnan and Daniel Craig up until her character, M, was killed in the 2012 film Skyfall.
 Judi has two films due out in 2020 including war film Blithe Spirit and drama film Six Minutes to Midnight.

 MORE: Queen Letizia presented an award to Dame Judi Dench and the photos are so charming